google/WebFundamentals/src/content/en/updates/2017/04/getinstalledrelatedapps.md

       ...
     }

-**Note:** Only Chrome supports this, so the platform must be set to "play".
+**Note:** Only Chrome on Android supports this, so the platform must be set to "play".
 You also need your "id" to be the exact package name for your Android App.

 ### Create the relationship to your site in your AndroidManifest.xml